 Welcome back and get ready for part 3 of the Affiliate Marketing for Your Business series.
-Don’t forget to bookmark this page or sign up for the newsletter to catch the rest of this series.
-In case you missed the previous posts, I recommend checking out part 1 and part 2.
-We’ve already covered what affiliate programs are and the basics of setting up an offer, and now it’s time to go into the minds of your new online sales force.
-In this post, we are going to cover the role of affiliates, how to think like an affiliate, and talk about how affiliates operate their businesses.
+In case you missed the previous posts, check out Part 1 and Part 2.
+We’ve already covered what affiliate programs are and the basics of setting up an offer, and now it’s time to go into the minds of affiliate partnerships — and your new online sales force.
+In this post, we are going to cover the role of affiliates, how to think like an affiliate marketer, and cover how affiliates operate their businesses.

-To better manage affiliates that join your program you must first understand a little about affiliates themselves.
-You should know what they want, what they look for in affiliate programs, and the tools they need to be successful.
+To better manage affiliates that join your program, you must first understand a little about affiliates themselves.
+You should know what they want, what they look for in affiliate marketing programs, and the tools they need to be successful.
 One of the most important things to an affiliate is the opportunity to represent a product or offer they have confidence in; one they would purchase themselves and use on a daily basis.
-For this reason most affiliates choose to represent products related to their interests or areas of expertise.
-This helps give affiliates the drive, knowledge, passion and interest necessary to successfully promote your offers.
+For this reason, most of the top affiliates choose to represent products related to their interests or areas of expertise.
+This helps give affiliate marketers the drive, knowledge, passion and interest necessary to successfully promote your offers.

-To recruit affiliates, you need to understand their needs and what drives them.
+To find affiliate marketers, you need to understand their needs and what drives them.
 You’ll have trouble recruiting affiliates if they’re disappointed when they visit your website, if your payouts are low, or if you’re not specific in your affiliate agreement.

 The first thing they’re looking for is the right offer.
 If the offer doesn’t match their traffic sources, their users won’t convert and they won’t make any money (and neither will you).
 For example, if they have a website that provides reviews for Hollywood movies, they’ll be looking for offers that fall into the same niche of interests.
 Perhaps they would look for offers that showcase celebrities.
 If they’re trying to monetize traffic they’ve purchased from Google Adwords, offers that have low price points, free trials, or sign up forms work best for these users.
 In CPA (cost per action), affiliates have to make sure the offers they promote match their users.